pytorch/pytorch/docs/source/testing.rst

 .. warning::

-    This module is in BETA.
-New functions are still being added, and some functions may change in future PyTorch releases.
-See the documentation of each function for details.
+    This module is in a PROTOTYPE state.
+New functions are still being added, and the available functions may change in future PyTorch releases.
+We are actively looking for feedback for UI/UX improvements or missing functionalities.

 .. automodule:: torch.testing